HOW TO GET STARTED

 Race lengths at G&J Kartway in this format are typically 8-10 lap Heat Races and a 10-12 lap Final.

-Qualifying Format: In the qualifying format, the first session after the drivers meeting will be a 5-minute session very similar to warm-ups, where all drivers will be allowed to freely run hot laps.
-The fastest single lap from each driver will be used to set the field for the first race.
+Qualifying Format [5 min Qualifying Session + Pre-Final Race + Final]: In the qualifying format, the first session after the drivers meeting will be a 5-minute session very similar to warm-up, where all drivers will be allowed to freely run hot laps.
+The fastest single lap from each driver will be used to set the field for the Pre-Final race.
 The finishing order of the first race will then set the field for the Final.
 The finishing order of the final will determine how points are paid out for the day.

 Race lengths at G&J Kartway in this format are typically 8-10 lap Heat Races and a 10-12 lap Final.

-Qualifying + Extended Final: This format proceeds exactly like the qualifying format above, but with no heat race and a single, longer Feature Race.
+Qualifying + Extended Final [5 min Qualifying Session + Extended Final]: This format proceeds exactly like the qualifying format above, but with no heat race and a single, longer Feature Race.

-Race lengths at G&J Kartway in this format are typically a 15-20 lap Final.
+Race length at G&J Kartway in this format is typically a 15-20 lap Final.

-Champ Race Special Format: The OVKA Memorial Champ race is a special 2-day event held each summer.
+Champ Race Special Format [2-lap Qualifying Session + Pre-Final + Extended Final]: The OVKA Memorial Champ race is a special 2-day event held each summer.
 The race format for the Champ Race features standard warm-up sessions on Saturday, followed by a special qualifying session where each driver is given only 2 laps to set a fast time.
-On Sunday, drivers are offered an optional warm-up session, followed by a Heat race with sets the grid for the Feature.
+On Sunday, drivers are offered an optional warm-up session, followed by a Heat race which sets the grid for the Feature.
 Top finishers in the Feature receive trophies/plaques at this race.

 POST RACE MAINTENANCE

 After a race day, always take the time to go through your kart to check for loose hardware and unseen damage.
-Take the time to clean and lubricate the needed components, and perform the routine maintenance recommended by your engine manufacturer.
+Clean and lubricate the needed components, and perform the routine maintenance recommended by your engine manufacturer.
 Keep a notebook of your laptimes, results, and how the kart responded to changes you made on race day.
 These records will be useful as you attend more races and improve your driving and race-craft and begin looking to find more and more competitive laptimes through optimal kart setup.